About the competition

 - Public Prize: 1,000€

-Who are the organisers of the third edition of the festival?
+Who are the organisers of the fourth edition of the festival?

-The We Art Water Film Festival 3 is organised by the We Are Water Foundation and has the support of the United Nations Organisation, through UNRIC (United Nations Regional Information Centre).
+The We Art Water Film Festival 4 is organised by the We Are Water Foundation and has the support of the United Nations Organisation, through UNRIC (United Nations Regional Information Centre) and the Spanish Academy Of Motion Picture Arts And Sciences.

 Who are the members of the jury?

-Xavier Torras, director of the We Are Water Foundation;
+Xavi Torras, director of the We Are Water Foundation

 What are the process and the delivery format of the audiovisual pieces?